Oort cloud: Structure and composition

-but improved knowledge of the size distribution of long-period comets led to lower estimates.
-No known estimates of the mass of the inner Oort cloud have been published.
+but improved knowledge of the size distribution of long-period comets has led to lower estimates.
+No estimates of the mass of the inner Oort cloud have been published as of 2023.

 If analyses of comets are representative of the whole, the vast majority of Oort-cloud objects consist of ices such as water, methane, ethane, carbon monoxide and hydrogen cyanide.